StefanNienhuis/neural-rs/README.md

 ## Components

  - `neural` - a general purpose neural network library
- - `neural-cli` - a CLI tool for the neural library that handles IDX file formats
+ - `neural-cli` - a CLI tool for the neural library that handles IDX dataset file formats
  - `neural-emnsit` - a web interface for the neural library handling networks trained with EMNIST data

 *Notice:* This is my first large project written in Rust, so there's probably a lot of optimization to be done.